-On-Demand Scans are powered by two other engines in addition to DLP & Malware policy engine.
-There are three types of On-Demand Scans that are run by different engines.
+On-Demand Scans are powered by two other engines in addition to the DLP and malware policy engines.
+Three types of On-Demand Scans are run by different engines.

 - DLP & Malware Scan.
 The DLP and Malware engine checks for content violations.